Zurück zum Blog

-Truthfully said, the number of these languages grows with exponential tendencies each year.
-Improvement in processing speed and other technologies makes it possible for almost everyone with internet access (and some coding knowledge) to contribute and expand upon the syntax of already-existing languages, or create new ones on a whim – kind of.
+Truthfully, the number of these languages grows each year exponentially.
+Improvements in processing speed and other technologies make it possible for almost everyone with internet access (and some coding knowledge) to contribute and expand upon the syntax of already-existing languages, or create new ones on a whim – kind of.

 There are around 700 programming languages today.
 In terms of popularity, Stack Overflow’s 2022 survey shows that JavaScript is the most popular scripting language, while Python and PHP received 48% and 21% votes respectively from professional developers working in multiple IT fields.
 So, deciding which language (or multiple) to learn can be a daunting task.

-Thankfully, we’ve compiled a list of the most popular backend languages, as well as their respective frameworks, libraries and runtime environments all in one place.
+Thankfully, we’ve compiled a list of the most popular backend languages, along with their respective frameworks, libraries, and runtime environments, all in one place.

 Let’s get into it.

 For example, most websites today are dynamic.
-This means that content is generated as you go along.
+This means content is generated as you go.
 A dynamic page usually contains one or multiple scripts that run on a web server each time you access a page on that website.
 The scripts generate all of the content on that page, which is then sent to and displayed by the user’s browser.

 Every process that takes place before the page is displayed in a web browser is considered part of the ‘backend’.